aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2021-09-27-swiftui-animation-tricks.md

 }
 ```

-And here’s a screenshot of what happens when I tap **Reset**.
+And here’s a capture of what happens when I tap **Reset**.

 <figure class='fixed'><img src="/images/swiftui-animation-2.gif"/></figure>

-Remember we set an implicit `.interactiveSpring()` animation on the clock hand hand, and we can see the `withAnimation(.default)` is ignored in favor of the spring animation.
-How can we *override* the spring animation instead?
+It’t not working — the implicit spring animation on the clock hand hand is overriding the explicit `withAnimation` in our Reset function.
+How can we *override* the spring animation?

 The solution is `withTransaction`, which is similar to `withAnimation` except it takes a `Transaction` object.
-A `Transaction` is basically an *animation context*, if you’ve worked with those elsewhere.
+A `Transaction` is basically an *animation context*, if you’ve worked with those in UIKit or elsewhere.

 ```swift
 struct ContentView: View {